chloeekk/chloeekk.github.io/posts/how-does-fintech-make-money/index.md

 * **Unit Economics:**
   A framework used to determine whether each transaction or customer is profitable.

+For insights on customer acquisition strategies, see [the relationship between customer acquisition cost and user quality](https://chloevolution.com/posts/relationship-between-customer-acquisition-cost-and-user-quality/).

 The formula for sustainable profitability is as follows:

 Only when technology continuously increases **ARPU** (Average Revenue Per User) while reducing operating costs—resulting in LTV significantly exceeding CAC—can a Fintech business model achieve true commercial sustainability.
+To understand how to allocate resources effectively, read about [how to allocate online advertising budget](https://chloevolution.com/posts/how-to-allocate-online-advertising-budget/).

 ### 2. Compliance as a Competitive Moat, Not a Cost Center